bernabe9/redux-react-session/README.md

 );
 ```

-### isLogged : Promise(currentSession:Object)
+### saveSession(session:object) : Promise
-Check if exists a session persisted in the localStorage
+Saves the session object in the localStorage and changes the `authenticated` flag to `true` in Redux Store

+### loadSession : Promise(currentSession:Object)
+Returns the current session if exists

 Example:
 ```javascript